HunterBowie/hunterbowie.github.io/README.md

 - Make all the functions within the board "package" robust
 - Make some simple tests for anything testable you find in board package
 - Flesh out the public interface for Game and how it will interact with engine

+# May 8th

+- Finish migrating the project over to using new position notation and board package
+- Make game robust
+- Write some tests for the getLegalMoves function
+- Flesh out the public interface for Game and how it will interact with engine
+- Add special moves

+# May 9th
+- Make game robust
+- Write some tests for the getLegalMoves function
+- Flesh out the public interface for Game and how it will interact with engine
+- Add special moves